vagrod/zara/README.md

  Starvation
  ~~~

 Zara is talking to your outside game world via events (you can subscribe and listen to them from anywhere).

- Zara will not eat your game performance: it is re-evaluating health state and all needed internals only once a second (you can customize this to be any number)
+Zara will not eat your game performance: it is re-evaluating health state and all needed internals only once a second (you can customize this to be any number).

+Zara is aware of the game surroundings if provided (air temperature, wind speed, rain intensity, time of day), and will adjust its parameters dynamically (in a hot day water will drain faster; in rainy cold day it is more likely to get flu, and so on.)